actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 ### Reports

 YNAB has a few simple reports but nothing especially exciting.
-On the other hand, Actual has a full Custom Report engine for generating as many special purpose reports as you can think of.
+On the other hand, Actual has built Net Worth and Cashflow reports and a full Custom Report engine for generating as many special purpose reports as you can think of.
 We have options for bar charts, line charts, area graphs, donut graphs, and data tables.
 These custom reports can be saved for later and get added to your personal report dashboard!
+All reports can be viewed on mobile.

 Here is an example of the kind of granularity you can achieve with these custom reports.
 This report is viewing how much was spent on food, by week, in both the `Food` and `Restaurant` categories over the last few months.